River On The Way To Mount Kailash

 Kailash With Mansovar Lake

 The 13-day Lake Manasarovar tours are within the Tibetan region, in the far southwest of Tibet and the northwest of Nepal.
-The high Himalayan mountains border the area to the south of Tibet and the north of Nepal.
+The high Himalayan mountains border the area south of Tibet and north of Nepal.

 Mt.
-Kailash is a separate peak aloof from other great Himalayan ranges at 6,714 m (22,028 ft) above sea level.
+Kailash is a separate peak, aloof from the other great Himalayan ranges, at 6,714 m (22,028 ft) above sea level.
 It is a striking-looking mountain with four impressive cardinal faces.
 Mt.
-Kailash, where four of each side’s directions resemble the east as crystal, the west as ruby, and the south as sapphire, with the north face as gold.
+Kailash, where four of each side's directions resemble the east as crystal, the west as ruby, and the south as sapphire, with the north face as gold.

-Mount Kailash and Lake Mansarovar are on a vast Tibetan plain, listed as the world’s largest and highest plateau.
+Mount Kailash and Lake Manasarovar are on the Tibetan Plateau, the world's largest and highest plateau.
 Tableland, where the average altitude is above 4,000 m, is a big concern for altitude gain.

-The journey takes you past Saga and Paryang towns through many farm villages.
-You then cross the high pass of Mayam-La (5,050 m) to reach the vast and holy Manasarovar, with views of Kailash in the north and the Gurla-Mandata Mountains in the south.
+The journey takes you past the towns of Saga and Paryang, through many farm villages.
+You then cross the high pass of Mayam-La (5,050 m) to reach the vast and holy Manasarovar, with views of Kailash in the north and the Gurla-Mandhata Mountains in the south.

 13 days Mount Kailash Tour Outlook